-A recurrent theme is landscape under threat because I care so much about conservation of the environment and reducing pollution in all its insidious forms and because I love being ‘close to Nature’ as the Greeks say.
+A recurrent theme is landscape or birds and animals under threat because I care so much about conservation of the environment and reducing pollution in all its insidious forms and because I love being ‘close to Nature’ as the Greeks say.
 This means literally being out in the countryside but also conveys that ancient sense of holding nature sacred.
-A need for reverence towards the earth and its manifestations of life is at the heart of my work.
+A desire for reverence towards the earth and its manifestations of life is at the heart of my work.

-‘Halcyonic Gulf‘ is a picture of this idyllic gulf which lies over an earthquake fault line, so it is threatened not only by manmade pollution, but by natural factors too.
-Yet, at the moment it is still a place of mostly unspoilt Greek beauty and tranquillity.
+‘The Bay’ is a picture of an idyllic gulf which lies over an earthquake fault line, so it is threatened not only by man-made pollution, but by natural factors too.
+Yet, at the moment it still seems a place of mostly unspoiled Greek beauty and tranquillity.
 However, we know there has been degradation of all sea water and sea life; also there has been destruction of the trees and wildlife through fire and soil erosion in these coastal areas.
 So what lies beneath the surface?

-The dripped lines and grids resulting from my process of painting also take on a symbolic meaning: that of the values and prejudices that are built into our vision of life, acting as a framework to understanding but also as limitation.
+The dripped lines resulting from my initial process of painting also take on a symbolic meaning: that of the values and prejudices that are built into our vision of life, acting as a framework to understanding but also as limitation.
 Recently the desire to overpaint the dripped boundaries with a unifying colour has come to the fore, as in ‘Requiem for a Kingfisher’.

 Picasso, Matisse, Manet, Leger, Late Turner, Paul Nash, John Houston, Barbara Rae, William Gillies and other Twentieth Century Scottish Artists, ancient Greek pottery circa 4-500 BC.